 And yet Marie-Laure (not her real name!) is the warmest, most personable neighbor we know, always ready to lend a helping hand and sit with our children while one of us dashes off to a doctor’s appointment or even just off to the local café for a welcome break from the madness.

 So between the Unfit Mother and Super-Maman, or worse, the helicopter parent, I think I’ll aim for the model of the "good enough mother."
-Please wish me luck, and I’ll be back with more recipes and stories this summer!
+Please wish me luck, and I’ll be back with more recipes and stories soon!